IQTLabs/secure-bioinformatics-reuse/README.md

         circleci build --volume $PWD/conda-bld:/opt/conda/conda-bld
         conda install -c file://$PWD/conda-bld apc

-    Note that a hash, preferrably sha256, is required to verify the integrity of the source package.
+    Note that a hash, preferably sha256, is required to verify the integrity of the source package.
 Generate the hash using, for
     example: